Skip to main content

 With the recent addition of the Ottauquechee River Trail, Woodstock is more walkable than ever—offering one of the best ways to experience fall foliage!
 Pick your path from a quick stroll through the town green to a steep hike up Mt Tom for a panoramic view of the quaint village below—and everything in between.
 Click here for a list of hiking options, trail-maps, and more.

-4. Catch a flick or concert under the September sky
+4. Catch a concert under the September sky

-Pull up a (lawn chair), grab a blanket, and don’t forget to bring the popcorn—because movie and music nights have moved outdoors!
-But you’ve got to act fast.
-Only a few weeks remain for Pentangle Arts’ September Movie Series on the North Chapel’s back lawn and dance-worthy live performances at Feast & Field in nearby Barnard—and both events are reservation only.
+Pull up a lawn chair, grab a blanket, and don’t forget to attend one of these music nights!
+Only a few weeks remain for amazing live performances at Feast & Field in nearby Barnard.

 New England Falconry Introductory Session